 Some people leave the top square.
 Others put a cap on it.
 Others cut a pyramid shape in the top.
 If you are cutting it, you should do that before you do anything else.

 Cutting a pyramid into the top of the peace pole is not hard to do.
 You don't even have to have the right tools, although they help.
 Just measure, cut carefully, and if it doesn't come out right, you can cut another inch off while trying again.
 Someday when I get time I'll post photos of this process.
 It can be done with a circular saw or a hand saw.
 And the measuring can be done with any ruler if you don't have something that marks a 45 degree angle.

 In the world of peace poles, they don't say "install" or "erect."
 They say "plant" peace poles.
 To see some ways to plant peace poles, click peace pole planting.

 Longevity of the Peace Pole

-If you did a process similar to this, but did it on an aluminum or fiberglass post, with the right sanding and priming and the right kind of paint (not house paint), it could last fifteen or more years.
+If you did a process similar to this, but did it on an aluminum or fiberglass post, with the correct sanding and priming and paint (not house paint), it could last fifteen or more years.
 House paint on wood lasts seven to ten years, possibly twelve.

 Longevity of yourself

-If you do much with crafts or art and work with glues or resins or torches or anything that produces dust or smoke or fumes, you might want to glance at my page about protecting yourself from such things.
+If you work much with glues or resins or torches or anything that produces dust or smoke or fumes, you might want to glance at my page about protecting yourself from such things.
 Click here.